Wednesday, April 30, 2008

 Love the GREEN!

-Planting Spearmint 101
+Planting Spearmint 101 and Mint Juleps

 Spearmint is such a wonderful herb and it is so easy to grow.
 In fact, it is so easy that a small mint plant can take over a garden bed in just one summer, so be sure to plant mint in a container.
 If you are set on planting the mint in the ground, edge around the plant with plastic edgers or bury a large pot in the ground and plant your mint in the pot.
 Mint is also easily grown indoors.